-There are many apple books available and apple poems and rhymes online, which inspire apple science and math.
-Read more for an apple theme math and literature activity based on "Ten Apples Up on Top".
+There are many apple books available and apple poems and rhymes are abundant online.
+Poems and stories are a great starting point for apple science and math.
+Read this post for an apple theme math and literature activity based on “Ten Apples Up on Top”.

 - Borrow or purchase an apple corer and peeler machine